JourneyDocker/ASFclaim/README.md

 ---

-## Optional: Discord Webhook Integration
+## Optional: Discord Webhook Integration | Credits to @Mega349 for the original integration code.

 Use the optional webhook integration to receive claim notifications on Discord.